Gluten-Free Lemon Zucchini Bread (Tastes Like Dessert)

 Step 4: Pour the wet ingredients into the dry ingredients and mix until they are just barely mixed.
 Do not overmix the batter.

 👀 Sandi Says: Your batter texture should be similar to what I show in the photo above.
 It will resemble muffin batter.
-If your batter is runnier, add more flour, 1 TBSP at a time.
-If your batter is thicker, add more milk, 1 TBSP at a time, until you have the desired thickness.
+If your batter is runnier, add more flour, 1 tablespoon at a time.
+If your batter is too thick, add more milk, 1 tablespoon at a time, until you achieve the desired thickness.

 Photos showing the batter in the pan before and after baking.